-PALM SUNDAY | March 24
+PALM SUNDAY | March 29

 8 a.m.
 Spoken Holy Eucharist

 10 a.m.
-Holy Eucharist
+Holy Eucharist with Palm Procession and donkey

 For the 10 a.m. service, everyone will gather at the front doors on Hackett for the Liturgy of the Palms.
 We will again have a donkey for our Palm Procession.
 If you would like to spend time with the donkey, come a little early!
 The procession will begin at 10 a.m.
 We will walk with Jesus as he enters Jerusalem, singing “Hosanna to the King of Kings!”
 We will process around the block ending back at the front doors.
 Palm Sunday moves into the story of Jesus’ Passion on the cross, read in parts by members of St. Mark’s.

-MAUNDY THURSDAY | March 28
+MAUNDY THURSDAY | April 2

 6 p.m.
-Holy Eucharist & Footwashing
+Agapé Meal, Holy Eucharist & Footwashing

 8 p.m. to 8 a.m.
 Keeping the Watch

 One of the ancient traditions in our Holy Week observance is Keeping the Watch.
 After the Stripping of the Altar, the priest sets aside some of the bread and wine and lays it in The Chapel of the Bread of Life.
 The Chapel will have been decorated to recall the Garden of Gethsemane — imagine candlelight, fragrant flowers, and flowering trees.
 During the night between Maundy Thursday and Good Friday, parishioners are invited to sit for an hour with Jesus — our response to Jesus’ question to the disciples, “Can you not stay awake with me for one hour?”
-We call this vigil Setting the Watch.
+We call this vigil Keeping the Watch.
 There are always two slots because we want people to watch in at least pairs.
-It’s a rich and meaningful tradition, and I hope you’ll consider signing up for a shift as a part of your Holy Week journey with Christ.
+It’s a rich and meaningful tradition, and we hope you’ll consider signing up for a shift as a part of your Holy Week journey with Christ.
 If you need the door code to get in at nighttime, contact the office.

 Sign up for Setting the Watch here.

-GOOD FRIDAY | March 29
+GOOD FRIDAY | April 3

 12–2 p.m.
 Individual Prayer/Stations of the Cross